 NEW CANAAN, Conn. -- Happy Birthday To New Canaan’s Terry Hanratty!

-Terrence Hugh "Terry" Hanratty, who has owned a home in New Canaan, turns 66 on Sunday.
-The footballer was born January 19, 1948, in Butler, Pennsylvania, United States.
+Terrence Hugh "Terry" Hanratty, who has owned a home in New Canaan, turns 67 on Monday.
+The football player was born January 19, 1948, in Butler, Pennsylvania.

 Hanratty led the University of Notre Dame at quarterback to the 1966 national championship.
 He and Jim Seymour, Notre Dame's star wide receiver that year, were featured on the cover of Time magazine on Oct.
 28, 1966.